garrandall/popular-music-data/tracks/all-because-of-you-marques-houston-young-rome.md

 I'm still wit you and I'm sorry bout the way I did you

-(all because of you) ooh, you're the love of my life And I was doing (ooh) wrong but I wanna do right girl (all because of you) staying out all night (no more staying out at night, ooh) Wanna make it right, wanna change my life girl
+(all because of you) oh you're the love of my life
+And I was doing (oh wrong but I wanna do right girl (all because of you) staying out all night (no more staying out at night, oh Wanna make it right, wanna change my life girl
-(all because of you) I don't wanna play no games (see I don't wanna play no games, no games, yea, ooh) Wanna change your name to my name baby
+(all because of you) I don't wanna play no games (see I don't wanna play no games, no games, yea, oh Wanna change your name to my name baby
 (all because of you) not gon' be the man that I used to be (not the man I used to be, nooo, yea yea) I changed because of you